House of Anubis: Season 3

 Everybody thinks that the ceremony didn't work out since Sibuna intervened just in time, but when Caroline goes to the gatehouse to pack her bags, she meets Frobisher, who is reawakened and evil.
 Caroline does not tell Sweet or Victor about this.
 Robert explains to Caroline that he needs to capture five sinning people for Ammut at midnight or noon, so that they could become evil.
 The sinners captured are Victor, Patricia, Mr. Sweet, Fabian and Alfie.
 Ammut rises, but needs more souls.
 She gives Frobisher a book that easily captures people's souls.
 A fake assembly is organized as an attempt to capture more souls.
 Willow (Louisa Connolly-Burnham) is the only person who didn't become a sinner and she, Eddie and K.T. are chased by Frobisher and the soul-less students but Harriet comes to the rescue with a stolen ambulance.
 She explains that Willow didn't become a sinner because she had K.T.'s moon key, and that Ammut can be sent back with it and Caroline's sun key.
 Willow becomes a sinner when she and K.T. try to steal the sun key because Harriet slipped the moon key into K.T.'s pocket.
 In the end, Ammut is sent back, devouring Caroline.
 Frobisher is not evil again and old.
 All the sinners are back to normal and don't remember what happened during the time they were sinners.
 Willow doesn't even remember the short time that she was good, so she forgot about the whole mystery.
 The Sibunas, of course, are told by Eddie and K.T. about what happened.
-Frobisher and Harriet set off for Egypt, and Jerome and Joy finally get together after a lot of drama, involving Jerome cheating on Mara and Willow.
+Frobisher and Harriet set off for Egypt, and Jerome and Joy start a relationship.
 The group enjoys a fireworks display.